-Your proposal will be read by humanities scholars, preservation and conservation professionals, museum curators, librarians, archivists, and administrators of cultural organizations.
+Your proposal will be evaluated by a peer review panel composed of humanities scholars, preservation and conservation professionals, museum curators, librarians, archivists, and administrators of cultural organizations.
 It is just as important to articulate the significance of your collections to the humanities by describing your collections and their uses as it is to present a detailed work plan based on solid planning and the advice of appropriate consultants.
 NEH staff also comments on matters of fact or on significant issues that otherwise would be missing from the reviews of outside evaluators and then makes recommendations to the National Council on the Humanities.
-The National Council meets at various times during the year to advise the NEH chairman on grants.
+The National Council meets at various times during the year to advise the NEH chairman.
 The chairman takes into account the advice provided by the review process and, by law, makes all funding decisions.
 More details about NEH's review process are available here.